Learn More About Orthodox Christianity

 Father John Anderson is the parish priest of St. John the Merciful Mission.
 His journey to Orthodoxy began at a young age when he witnessed a group of monks walking past him.
 It’s a memory he’s never forgotten, though he was only six years old at the time.
 He saw they were men of God and that’s what he wanted to be.

-As a young adult, he found a book on the Desert Fathers and mothers and studied their teachings from the third to the twentieth centuries.
+As a young adult, he found a book on the Desert Fathers and Mothers and studied their teachings from the third to the twentieth centuries.
 Raised Episcopalian/Anglican, he attended church regularly, but was looking for more meaning as he got older.
-The words and instruction of the desert fathers created a path that brought him to where he is today.
+The words and instruction of the Desert Fathers created a path that brought him to where he is today.

 After joining the military, Father John met his wife Sabine while stationed in Germany.
 At the time of their first date, he felt called to be a priest.